Early detection and management of cardiovascular risk factors is a priority goal for adequate primary and secondary stroke prevention

 • risk factors control → ASCVD Risk Estimator Plus

-• subclinical damage of target organs
+• subclinical target organ damage

 • people with overt CVD or renal disease have a high (> 5%) or very high (> 10%) risk of vascular death in the next 10 years

-• the Ankle-Brachial Pressure Index (ABPI) is a quick, non-invasive way to check peripheral artery disease (PAD)
+• the Ankle-Brachial Pressure Index (ABPI) is a quick, non-invasive way to check for peripheral artery disease (PAD)

 • an abnormal ABPI may be an independent predictor of mortality, as it reflects the burden of atherosclerosis